ocaml-dune/binary-distribution/README.md

 $ dune exec -- sandworm sync --commit [commit hash]
 ```

-## Running the developement server
+## Running the development server

 To make the development of the web pages easier, you can use the web server in
-developement mode.
-It will auto update the page will saving files and,
+development mode.
+It will auto update the page will saving files and
 regenarate the CSS if needed:

 ```sh